UtrechtUniversity/researchcloud-items/doc/roles/fact_regular_users.md

 ## Summary
-Makes filtered information from /etc/passwd available as an Ansible variable with usernames and other properties of regular users (excluding system process users).
+Makes filtered information from /etc/passwd available as an Ansible variable with username and other properties of regular users (excluding system process users).

 ## Requires
 Linux flavor operating system.

 ## Description
 The role sets the Ansible variable `fact_regular_users` to a list of users json object.
+Information from /etc/cpasswd is filtered on: 1) userid >= 1000 and
+2) user has a home directory located underneath /home/

 Example content with just one user named "foo":
 ```